-- Based upon the evidence presented in this study the estimated additional pitch provision needed to 2031 for Gypsies and Travellers in Reigate & Banstead who meet the new definition of a Traveller is for 14 additional pitches.
-This includes 1 household currently living in bricks and mortar.
-The surveys did not show any need for a public pitch provision within Reigate & Banstead (and any desire for a public pitch in any other local authority area). - In addition there were a further 7 households where it was not possible to conduct an interview and the needs of these households still need to be recognised by the GTAA as they are believed to be ethnic Gypsies and Travellers based on information available to the Council (I.e. through planning applications and enforcement cases).
-Should further information be made available to the Council that will allow for the new definition to be applied to these 7 households the overall level of need could increase by a further 9 pitches, plus any concealed adult households or 5 year need arising from teenagers living in these households.

-- Whilst there is no current requirement to include the needs of Gypsies and Travellers who do not meet the 'planning' definition in the GTAA, provisions set out in the new Housing and Planning Act (2016) now include a duty for local authorities to consider the needs of people residing in or resorting to their district with respect to the provision of sites on which caravans can be stationed.
-The implication is therefore that the housing needs of any Gypsy and Traveller households who do not meet the new 'planning' definition of a Traveller will need to be assessed as part of the wider housing needs of the area through the SHMA process, and will form a subset of the wider need arising from households residing in caravans. - On this basis analysis of the needs of the 9 households that were interviewed, and 2 households in bricks and mortar in need of a pitch, who do not meet the new definition, suitable accommodation to meet the needs of these households over a 15 year period will need to be considered further under the Councils Strategic Housing Market Assessment (SHMA).
+- 1.10 There were six Gypsy and Traveller households identified in Reigate & Banstead that meet the planning definition, seven unknown households that may meet the planning definition, and nine households that did not meet the planning definition. - 1.11 Based upon the evidence presented in this study the estimated additional pitch provision needed to 2031 for Gypsies and Travellers in Reigate & Banstead who meet the planning definition of a Traveller is for 16 additional pitches.
+This includes one unauthorised household and one household currently living in bricks and mortar.
+The surveys did not show any need for a public pitch provision within Reigate & Banstead (and any desire for a public pitch in any other local authority area). - In addition, there were a further seven households where it was not possible to conduct an interview and the needs of these households still need to be recognised by the GTAA as they are believed to be ethnic Gypsies and Travellers based on information available to the Council (i.e. through planning applications and enforcement cases).
+Should further information be made available to the Council that will allow for the planning definition to be applied to these seven households, the overall level of need could increase by a further eight pitches as a result, plus any concealed adult households or 5 year need arising from teenagers living in these households.
+If the national average of 10% were applied this could result in a need for one additional pitch. - Whilst there is no current requirement to include the needs of Gypsies and Travellers who do not meet the planning definition in the GTAA, provisions set out in the Housing and Planning Act (2016) now include a duty for local authorities to consider the needs of people residing in or resorting to their district with respect to the provision of sites on which caravans can be stationed.
+The implication is therefore that the housing needs of any Gypsy and Traveller households who do not meet the planning definition of a Traveller will need to be assessed as part of the wider housing needs of the area, and will form a subset of the wider need arising from households residing in caravans. - 1.14 On this basis, analysis of the needs of the nine households that were interviewed, and two households in bricks and mortar in need of a pitch, who do not meet the planning definition, suitable accommodation to meet the needs of these households over a 15 year period will need to be considered further, for example under the Councils' SHMA.